Hike at a Glance

 This is also a place of deep cultural significance.
 The Widjabal people of the Bundjalung Nation have lived in and cared for this land for at least 4,000 years.
 Timber-getters arrived in the 1830s, and many of today’s walking tracks follow routes originally cleared for the red cedar trade.

-Looking for hikes and trails in Whian Whian State Conservation Area or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Whian Whian State Conservation Area?
+Try these trails with a similar difficulty grade.

 Suggest an edit